 Multiple revenue streams

-The secret to building wealth is to diversify your assets in order to diversify your risk.
-What makes real estate so incredibly appealing for investors seeking diversification is the number of options it offers.
+The secret to building wealth is diversifying your assets to diversify your risk.
+What makes real estate so incredibly appealing for investors seeking diversification is its many options.
 From renting out homes to investing in commercial real estate to buying shares in a Real Estate Investment Trust (REIT), the choices are as varied as you want them to be.

 Low-cost financing

-The only challenge investors –especially new investors – face when entering the real estate market is having enough cash to fund the 10% down payment on a property.
-Fortunately, debt financing in real estate is encouraged, which means not only is it easy getting a mortgage from a bank, mortgage lender, or credit union, but it’s also cheap.
+The only challenge investors –especially new investors – face when entering the real estate market is having enough cash to fund the down payment on a property.
+Debt financing in real estate is widely supported, meaning securing a mortgage from a bank, mortgage lender, or credit union is feasible and often comes with competitive rates.

-Real estate investors understand that for long-term investments, borrowing money makes sense.
-You might pay 3-4% interest rates on your mortgage while simultaneously seeing 10% or more returns on that same property, putting you solidly in the green.
+Real estate investors understand that borrowing money can make sense for long-term investments.
+You might pay 6-7% interest rates on your mortgage while seeing 10-12% or more returns on that property, putting you solidly in the green.

 Low volatility

-It’s the necessity of real estate (people will always need a place to live) that makes it such a reliable investment.
-As long as people need homes, vacationers need places to stay, and businesses need storefronts and warehouses, there will always be a need for real estate.
+The necessity of real estate (people will always need a place to live) makes it a historically dependable investment.
+As long as people require homes, vacationers need places to stay, and businesses need storefronts and warehouses, there will be a demand for real estate.
+This stability helps ensure that your real estate portfolio is less susceptible to significant and unpredictable daily fluctuations compared to the stock market, making it a relatively secure investment.

-One of the main reasons real estate is seen as a fantastic wealth-building opportunity is because of the considerable number of tax benefits it offers.
+One of the main reasons real estate is seen as an attractive wealth-building opportunity is because of the considerable tax benefits it offers.
 Some of these include:

-• Real estate deductions: Any expenses related to the maintenance, mortgage costs, and operating expenses of an investment property are tax write-offs.
-These include property taxes, property insurance, mortgage interest, maintenance and repairs, equipment costs, and property management fees.
+- Real estate deductions: Any expenses associated with an investment property's maintenance, mortgage, and operating expenses qualify as tax write-offs.
+These include property taxes, insurance, mortgage interest, repair and maintenance costs, equipment expenditures, and property management fees.

-• Capital gains: When you sell a property for more than you bought it after at least a year of holding it, that profit is called capital gains and taxed at a much lower rate than your ordinary income.
+- Capital gains: When you sell a property for more than you bought it after at least a year of holding it, that profit is called capital gains and is taxed at a lower rate than your ordinary income.

-• Depreciation: The IRS allows for an annual depreciation deduction on income-generating properties, allowing you to boost your bottom line.
+- Depreciation: The IRS allows property owners to take an annual depreciation deduction on income-generating properties, reducing taxable income and improving overall profitability.

-• Opportunity zones: There are 8,700 opportunity zones across the US, created as an economic development tool to help growth in some of the country’s most distressed and disadvantaged areas.
-Investors get significant tax breaks by investing in these regions.
+- Opportunity zones: There are 8,700 opportunity zones across the US, created as an economic development tool to help growth in some of the country’s most distressed and disadvantaged areas.
+Investors can get significant tax breaks by investing in these regions.

-• Tax-deferred retirement accounts: You can use a Health Savings Account (HSA) or SDIRA (Self-Directed IRA) to invest in real estate and defer your taxes.
+- Tax-deferred retirement accounts: You can use a Health Savings Account (HSA) or SDIRA (Self-Directed IRA) to invest in real estate and defer taxes.

 Hedge against inflation

 What makes real estate pretty unique among most, if not all, investment classes is how it can act as a hedge against inflation.
-Cash loses purchasing power over time and so, even if a property weren’t to appreciate in real terms, it would still hold its value.
-To put it simply: the value of your real estate investment doesn’t decline from year to year, which means that inflation alone would cause an appreciation in real estate value.
+Cash loses purchasing power over time, so it would still hold its value even if a property weren’t appreciated in real terms.
+Simply put, the value of your real estate investment doesn’t decline from year to year, which means that inflation alone can cause an appreciation in real estate value.

 Ways to build wealth through real estate